httptoolkit/httptoolkit-website/src/posts/simple-graphql-server-without-apollo.md

 * 3 different GraphQL Babel plugins (plus a Relay un-Babel plugin, so you can avoid using Babel for some specific cases).
 * Much much more...

-The Apollo packages required to install the base `apollo-server` install suggested in their [Getting Started guide](https://www.apollographql.com/docs/apollo-server/) include the "Apollo Studio" (née Apollo Graph Manager, néeée Apollo Engine) [reporting engine](https://www.npmjs.com/package/apollo-engine-reporting), which integrates your server with their cloud service, plus [extra protobuf definitions](https://www.npmjs.com/package/apollo-engine-reporting-protobuf) on top of that to reporting to the cloud service with Protobuf.
+The Apollo packages required to install the base `apollo-server` package suggested in their [Getting Started guide](https://www.apollographql.com/docs/apollo-server/) include the "Apollo Studio" (née Apollo Graph Manager, néeée Apollo Engine) [reporting engine](https://www.npmjs.com/package/apollo-engine-reporting), which integrates your server with their cloud service, plus [extra protobuf definitions](https://www.npmjs.com/package/apollo-engine-reporting-protobuf) on top of that to reporting to the cloud service with Protobuf.
 It includes [request tracing](https://www.npmjs.com/package/apollo-tracing) for their own custom tracing format, [multiple](https://www.npmjs.com/package/apollo-server-caching) [different](https://www.npmjs.com/package/apollo-cache-control) custom caching packages, an [abstraction layer](https://www.npmjs.com/package/apollo-link) that powers the many available transport link layers, an [abstraction layer](https://www.npmjs.com/package/apollo-datasource) for connecting external data sources...

 In total, installing `apollo-server` installs actually installs 33 direct dependencies, and 179 packages in total, pulling in about 35MB of JavaScript.